 Introduction: associations between musicality and vocal emotion perception

 The human voice is a prime carrier of emotional information.
 Therefore, adequate perception of vocal emotions is important for everyday social interaction (Laukka et al., 2016; Schirmer et al., 2025).
 On average, humans can infer emotion from voices well above chance (Banse & Scherer, 1996; Juslin & Laukka, 2003; Scherer, 2018), but this capacity is subject to great individual variability and seems to be linked to differences in musicality.
 It has been shown repeatedly that musicians outperform non-musician in vocal emotion recognition, although the overall effect size can be considered small to moderate (M. Martins et al., 2021; Nussbaum & Schweinberger, 2021; Schellenberg & Lima, 2024).
-Several recent works sought to unravel the potential mechanisms underlying this advantage, and emphasize the role of predisposed acoustic sensitivity rather than causal effects of musical training: Musicians have more fine-grained basic auditory skills compared to non-musicians, such as pitch and rhythm perception, musical memory, or signal-in-noise discrimination (Baldé et al., 2025; Kraus & Chandrasekaran, 2010) .
-Correia et al. (2022) found that the link between music training and vocal emotion perception was fully mediated via these auditory perception skills.
+Several recent works sought to unravel the potential mechanisms underlying this advantage, and collectively tend to emphasize the role of predisposed acoustic sensitivity rather than causal effects of musical training: Musicians have more fine-grained basic auditory skills compared to non-musicians, such as pitch and rhythm perception, musical memory, or signal-in-noise discrimination (Baldé et al., 2025; Kraus & Chandrasekaran, 2010) .
+Importantly, this does not seem to depend directly on formal musical training: Correia et al. (2022) found that the link between music training and vocal emotion perception was fully mediated via these auditory perception skills.
 The association between auditory perception and vocal emotion recognition was even observed in the absence of any formal musical training (Correia et al., 2022; Nussbaum et al., 2024).
 While these insights are limited by their correlational nature, the presumably strongest evidence is provided by a recent randomized-controlled study in school children, which found no causal effects of musical training on vocal emotion perception performance (Neves et al., 2025).
 Thus, there is consensus in the literature that the observed performance difference of musicians and non-musicians is due to variations in acoustic sensitivity rather than the result of formal musical education (Schellenberg & Lima, 2024).

 In a previous study, we investigated how musicians’ auditory skills promote vocal emotion perception in more detail, by focusing on different auditory cues that transport emotional meaning (Nussbaum et al., 2024).
-We employed parameter-specific voice morphing to create vocal stimuli that expressed emotion only through fundamental frequency contour (F0), timbre or both.
-F0 is linked to dynamic pitch variation (also referred to as voice melody) and timbre is linked to perceived voice quality (i.e. whether it sounds harsh or gentle).
+We employed parameter-specific voice morphing to create vocal stimuli that expressed emotion only through fundamental frequency contour (F0), timbre, or both.
+F0 is linked to dynamic pitch variation (also referred to as voice melody), and timbre is linked to perceived voice quality (i.e. whether it sounds harsh or gentle).
 Professional musicians outperformed a group of non-musicians when emotions were expressed by F0 and both cues, but not timbre alone.
 This group difference was complemented by an exploratory correlation between melody perception in music and vocal emotion recognition.
 Thus, musicians seem to be specifically proficient at exploiting melodic pitch patterns to infer vocal emotions.